A theory of 2+1D bosonic topological orders: Unitary fusion category and the trivial particle type

 \subsection{Trivial particle type and rule of adding trivial strings}

 In the above discussion, we did not assume the existence of a trivial particle type.
-Here we will assume the existence of such a trivial particle type, denoted by $1$, which satisfies the following fusion rule
+Here we will assume such a trivial particle type to exist, and denoted it by $1$, which satisfies the following fusion rule

 Thus $N^{ij}_k$ satisfies

 We also requires that for every $i$ there exists a unique $\bar i$ such that

 By setting $l=1$ in \eqn{NN=NN}, we find the following symmetry condition on $N^{ij}_k$: